 Two types of information are returned: basic and extended function information.
-If a value is entered for CPUID.EAX is invalid for a particular processor, the data for the highest basic information leaf is returned.
-For example, using the Intel Core 2 Duo E6850 processor, the following is true:
+If a value entered for CPUID.EAX is higher than the maximum input value for basic or extended function for that processor then the data for the highest basic information leaf is returned.
+For example, using the Intel Core i7 processor, the following is true: